kaela/sassyhtml/_posts/css/2015-04-19-markup-that-responds-like-images.md

 </div>

 ### Grok this
-- Padding is based on the parent container's width.
+- Padding is based on the parent container's width ([official css box model specs](http://www.w3.org/TR/CSS2/box.html#margin-properties))

 When using pixels, this obviously isn't an issue.
-However, this tutorial uses percentages.
-You need to understand this [css box model rule](http://www.w3.org/TR/CSS2/box.html#margin-properties) in order to understand why my tutorial works.
+However, this tutorial uses percentages, so you need to understand the css box model specs in order to understand why this technique works.

 ### Overview